GSA-TTS/identity-site/docs/0003-remove-basscss.md

 ## Consequences

-Transitioning from BassCSS to USWDS will allow designers and developers to use the login.gov design system, which is an extension of USWDS.
-Login.gov and USWDS will become the foundation of layouts and styles on login.gov.
+Transitioning from BassCSS to USWDS will allow designers and developers to use the Login.gov design system, which is an extension of USWDS.
+Login.gov and USWDS will become the foundation of layouts and styles on Login.gov.
 Removing BassCSS is a decision that has been made across the organization, therefore putting us in line with other teams.